-There are a couple flavor variations you can try with these Cinnamon Raisin Muffins to spice things up a bit.
+There are a couple of flavor variations you can try with these Cinnamon Raisin Muffins to spice things up a bit.

 I love using date sugar in my baked goods.
 It's full of flavor, naturally sweet, and nutritious.
 If you've never used date sugar, I should warn you that it does not work like regular.
 It doesn't melt like regular sugar.
-For this reason, I like to only use date sugar in baked goods like breads, muffins, and cakes.
+For this reason, I like to only use date sugar in baked goods like bread, muffins, and cakes.

 Related Gluten-Free Vegan Muffin Recipes:

-Cinnamon Raisin Muffins
+Easy Gluten-Free Cinnamon Raisin Muffins